AdobeDocs/app-builder/src/pages/get_started/runtime_getting_started/activations.md

 The exceptions are asynchronous actions invoked in a non-blocking fashion.
 Their results are persisted regardless of success or failure, so you can extract their responses later.

-You can still view the total number of executions, as described in the [Logging and Monitoring](../../guides/runtime_guides/logging_monitoring.md) section.
+You can still view the total number of executions, as described in the [Logging and Monitoring](../../guides/runtime_guides/logging_monitoring.md) Guide.

 To review all activation results during development, set the extra logging header to `on` in the request: